lurume84/bling-wrt/access.md

 # Persist access

 First things first, execute "passwd" and set a password to your root user.
-Make sure you do not foget this password as will be needed for any future action.
+Make sure you do not forget this password as will be needed for any future action.

 <table>
 <tr><td><img width="100" height="100" src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/25/Info_icon-72a7cf.svg/1200px-Info_icon-72a7cf.svg.png"></td><td>Protect root user with a password executing "passwd"</td></tr>